omseeth/omseeth.github.io/_posts/2025-08-26-MLLM_for_ARC.md

 ## Conclusion

 Solving the ARC-AGI challenge requires moving beyond single paradigms.
 Symbolic program synthesis and transductive prediction demonstrate clear complementarities, but their current reliance on sequential, language-based encodings limits their ability to fully capture the visual and structural nature of ARC puzzles.
-This paper has argued that multimodal reasoning offers a path forward: by integrating visual, algorithmic, and transductive strategies within unified models, we can move closer to the kind of flexible, general intelligence that ARC is designed to probe.
+This article has argued that multimodal reasoning offers a path forward: by integrating visual, algorithmic, and transductive strategies within unified models, we can move closer to the kind of flexible, general intelligence that ARC is designed to probe.

 Looking ahead, multimodal approaches should be systematically evaluated against purely linguistic models, not only in terms of accuracy but also in terms of error profiles, interpretability, and robustness across different puzzle types.
 Future ARC iterations such as ARC-AGI-2 and ARC-AGI-3 will provide fertile ground for such experiments, especially as they introduce new puzzles and interactive elements that align naturally with embodied and multimodal reasoning.